Valeh2012/image-to-text-apifyactor/README.md

 ## INPUT

-Input of this actor should be JSON containing filter specification.
-Allowed filters are:
+Input of this actor should be JSON file.

 | Field | Type | Description | Allowed values |
 | ----- | ---- | ----------- | -------------- |